 In a 12-year career, 11 of which were spent with the Ravens, Reed was Defensive Player of the Year once, led the league in interceptions three times, led the league in interception return yards twice and won a Super Bowl.
 A nine-time Pro Bowler and eight-time All Pro, he holds the records for career interception return yards (1,590) and longest interception return (107).
 The latter, in 2008, broke his own 2004 record of 106 yards.Embed from Getty Images

 But that’s not all.
 His 64 career interceptions – an average of one every 2.7 games – puts him seventh on the all-time list.
 He scored touchdowns on seven interceptions, three blocked punts, two fumbles and a punt return, giving him a total of 13 that puts him joint fifth for most career non-offensive touchdowns.

-Though safeties seem to have a hard time reaching the Hall of Fame, Reed is very likely to be selected in 2019.
+Though safeties seem to have a hard time reaching the Hall of Fame, Reed became a first-ballot selection in 2019.